 These days, life is different, and I no longer have goals.
 Instead of an arbitrary target, I prefer to have a direction in which I travel.
 If you’re searching for a sunrise, it’s important to be headed east; for a sunset, west.

-For me, there were mountains to the west, flat planes to the east, sand dunes to the south, and whispering-pine forests to the north, all blanketed by the complete sum of endless blue heavens above.
-If I wanted to be on the mountain, I’d need to travel west.
+For me, there were mountains to the west, flat plains to the east, sand dunes to the south, and whispering-pine forests to the north, all blanketed by the complete sum of endless blue heavens above.
+If I wanted to be on the mountain, I’d travel west.
 If I wanted to get lost in the forest, I’d head north.
 And so on.

-Once I got out of my craters, I didn’t need goals to enjoy my life.
-My daily habits help me do that.
+Once I got out of my craters, I didn’t need goals to enjoy my life: my daily habits help me do that.